Claims and excesses

 Vhi Healthcare outpatient claims must be submitted within three years of the end of the policy year.

-Vhi Healthcare has a web-based application called Snap and Send that you can access through your membership profile where you can submit receipts at any time of the year.
+Vhi Healthcare has a web-based application called Snap and Send that you can access through your membership profile where you can submit receipts at any time during your contract.
 Alternatively, you can complete a claims form issued by Vhi Healthcare and send it together with the original receipts at the end of the policy year.

 Laya Healthcare

-Laya Healthcare outpatient claims must be submitted within twelve months from the end of your policy year.
+Laya Healthcare outpatient claims must be submitted within twelve months from the end of the policy year.

-Laya Healthcare has a member app where you can submit your receipts at any time of the year.
+Laya Healthcare has a member app where you can submit your receipts at any time during your contract.
 Alternatively, you can complete a claims form issued by Laya and submit it together with the original receipts at the end of the policy year.

 Irish Life Health